We the Workers of the World

 We have a standing system of law and order to back up the values we choose for our economic system.
 Law enforcement will also work after Profit to protect us (but in new ways, too) from the pathologically selfish and the irredeemably stupid.

 Right now you cannot take from an ATM unless you have put value into it.
 After Profit, you won’t need an ATM.
-You’ll just go to the store with the card that proves you pulled your planetary weight at work this week (that’s what your paycheck certifies now, nothing more is necessary)—and meet your needs with your dignified good looks.
+You’ll just go to the store with the card that proves you pulled your planetary weight at work this week (that’s all your paycheck certifies now, nothing more is necessary)—and meet your needs with your dignified good looks.

 Respect the work of others as your own, and the world is yours, because it’s everybody’s.
 You and they produced it.